Auckland refers to the largest metropolitan area in both Polynesia and New Zealand.

-When it comes to kidnapping and mugging risk in Auckland, the chances of being kidnapped is extremely low.
+When it comes to kidnapping and mugging risk in Auckland, the chances of being kidnapped are extremely low.
 Mugging is very rare, but the possibility exists, so you need to remain watchful of any suspicious activity around you.
 In case you become a victim, do not resist, but give them what they are after, and that is usually money and valuables.

 TERRORISM RISK : LOW

 The global risk of terrorist attacks exists and Auckland might be the target, but the possibility is very low.
-Still, in order to minimize your risk, you need to follow the advice of local authorities which will inform you what to do in the event of a terrorist attack.
+Still, to minimize your risk, you need to follow the advice of local authorities which will inform you what to do in the event of a terrorist attack.

 SCAMS RISK : LOW

-The only frequent scam is lottery winning scam, when you receive a letter which says that you won a prize in a lottery and that you need to pay a fee for processing it.
-Your money is never recovered, if they manage to deceive you.
+The only frequent scam is lottery winning scam when you receive a letter which says that you won a prize in a lottery and that you need to pay a fee for processing it.
+Your money is never recovered if they manage to deceive you.